PriyankaM06091994/Designing-Advanced-Data-Architectures-for-Business-Intelligence/README.md

 1. Converted ER Model to Dimensional Model

-a) Listed facts & dimensions
+- Listed facts & dimensions
-b) Made a list of tables to be combined
+- Made a list of tables to be combined
-c) Created date and calendar dimensions
+- Created date and calendar dimensions
-d) Applied SCD’s (slowly changing dimension) on respective tables
+- Applied SCD’s (slowly changing dimension) on respective tables
-e) Created tables with surrogate SKs, NKs & FKs
+- Created tables with surrogate SKs, NKs & FKs
-f) Determined table attributes and performed source to target mappings
+- Determined table attributes and performed source to target mappings

 2. Created data model in ER/Studio Data Architect
 3. Generated DDL, created tables and uploaded data in the target database viz SQL Server, MySQL, PostgreSQL and Oracle 11g